-The data analysis results show that factors affecting AIM are interdependency in terms of resources in the context of AIM, organizational culture and AIM, organizational structure and AIM, and organizational trust and AIM.
+The data analysis results show that factors affecting AIM are interdependency in terms of resources in the context of AIM, organizational culture and AIM, organizational strategy and AIM, organizational structure and AIM, and organizational trust and AIM.
 These factors are elaborated in the following sub-sections.

-(i) Interdependency in terms of resources in the context of AIM in Malaysia Generally, the respondents reiterated that the Malaysian public universities are not dependent on industry for resources, and similarly, the industry is not dependent on Malaysian universities to increase its productivity.
-In most cases, Malaysian universities do not have the urgency to explore new sources of funding, as is the case with their counterparts in the West.
+(i) Interdependency in terms of resources in the context of AIM in Malaysia new sources of funding, as is the case with their counterparts in the West.
 This is mainly because Malaysian universities receive substantial annual financial allocations from the government to provide funding for research and infrastructure development.
 On the other hand, industry players in Malaysia felt generally that substantial investment in Malaysian universities is necessary to jointly develop products and services.
 However, this is considered a long way off as there is a perception that investment in Malaysian universities is a huge risk, or that the knowledge and technological know-how among academics is not at par with the expectations of global industry.